MarkHooijkaas/savv/README.md

 # savvy-tools
 Single Ansible Vault Variable encrYpt/decrYpt Tools

-This set of tools is meant to use single variables in a normal unencryted vars file that are encrypted with ansible-vault.
+This set of tools is meant to use single variables in a normal unencrypted vars file that are encrypted with ansible-vault.
 Ansible playbooks support the use of these variables, but the tooling to encrypt and decrypt these vars can be better.

 The tools are: